osmosis-labs/docs/docs/cosmwasm/javascript.md

 touch index.ts
 ```

 The class CosmWasmClient is exported from the CosmJS package @cosmjs/cosmwasm-stargate.
-Learn more in the [offical docs](https://cosmwasm.github.io/CosmWasmJS/clients/reading/CosmWasmClient.html).
+Learn more in the [official docs](https://cosmwasm.github.io/CosmWasmJS/clients/reading/CosmWasmClient.html).

 ```javascript=
 import { CosmWasmClient } from "cosmwasm";